desicochrane/blogger/src/posts/2018-02-18-gopher-forth-and-binary-multiply.md

 \\]

-Implementing this in golang, we get:
+In golang this is as simple as:

 ```go
 // multiply.go